 It is so lovely and rich I want to live in it forever.
 It is like that magically seductive stranger you glance on the street with whom you imagine a dreamy technicolor life.
 Perhaps you even chat and her charms set hooks that you carry about for some time.

-With some distance you realize that the engagement was in the seduction alone.
+With some distance you realise that the engagement was in the seduction alone.

 Here we have a tale, a simple tale of a woman with few options, lucky enough to have a lover.
 We learn many of the romantic elements that he carries in such a way that they stay even when he is gone.
 Her love is as strong, stronger in his absence because she can reweave those lush romantic images nightly.